garybot/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-  redux-thunk allows us to handle asynchronous operations.
+  redux-thunk allows us to handle asynchronous operations, to work with apis specifically, so far.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!